mikerkelly87/zombie_dice/README.md

 ## Rules

 The first player will pick 3 of the 13 dice from random out of the cup.
 The player will roll the dice, each die has 3 outcomes, Brain, Shotgun Blast, or Runner.
 The player (or application in this case) will count up the number of each.
 Brains will count towards your overall score.
-A Runner doesn't count towards or against you.
+A Runner doesn't count for or against you.
 If you get 3 shotgun blasts in a single turn you lose any Brains you would have gained that turn.
 After you count up your numbers you can choose to roll again or pass to the next player.
 If you rolled any Runners in your prior roll you have to keep those and only pull dice out of the cup to equal 3 dice to roll
 (ex1: if you had rolled 3 Runners you will roll those same 3 dice and not pull out any new dice)
-(ex2: if you rolled 1 Runner you will roll that same die plus 2 new dice drawn from the cup)
+(ex2: if you rolled 1 Runner you will roll that same die along with 2 new dice drawn from the cup)
-If you decide you don't want to risk rolling anymore Shotgun Blasts you count up the total number of Brains you gathered and add that to your score.
+If you decide you don't want to risk rolling anymore Shotgun Blasts, you count up the total number of Brains you gathered and add that to your score.
 Player 2 follows this same process, then every other player takes their turn.
 This continues until a player reaches 13 Brains declaring them the winner.